kriansa/docker-images/images/cryptpad/README.md

 * **REAL_IP_TRUSTED_IPS** - Set the original client connecting IP CIDR that is trusted to send the header defined above. (e.g. _0.0.0.0/0_)

+On a particular slow computer, you will also need to increase the max time S6 will wait for the services to get up.
+This can be adjusted by setting the env var `S6_CMD_WAIT_FOR_SERVICES_MAXTIME` to a value higher than the default of `5000`.

 ## Example

 When using CloudFlare as reverse proxy: